Otter Valley Association

 Members also receive four newsletters a year.

-Membership currently exceeds 1,100, more than 10% of the valley's adult population.
+Membership is currently about 800, around 10% of the valley's adult population.

 You are particularly welcome to join the Association if you take a positive role in achieving its objectives, but we are also very glad to have members who can show their support only by subscription or donation.